 - Know about ransomware infections instantly.
 Instead of waiting for a user to report the issue, Datto RMM will notify technicians at the moment files get encrypted by the ransomware.
 This will provide more time to respond and possibly prevent the spread.
 The screenshot below shows an example of a Datto RMM alert generated when ransomware is detected on a device.

 - Easily monitor using policy-driven configuration.
-Datto RMM’s powerful policy-driven approach allows MSPs to easily monitor targeted devices at scale for the presence of ransomware.
+The powerful, policy-driven approach of Datto RMM allows MSPs to easily monitor targeted devices at scale for the presence of ransomware.
 Integrations with key MSP tools, such as Autotask PSA or ConnectWise Manage, along with email notification options, ensure that the right resources can be notified immediately if ransomware is detected.

 - Prevent spreading of ransomware with automatic network isolation and termination of ransomware processes.
 Once ransomware is detected, you can have the Agent isolate the affected device from the network and attempt to stop suspected ransomware processes to prevent further spread of the ransomware to other devices.